Max Planck Institute for Solid State Research: Solid State Spectroscopy

 The Department of Solid State Spectroscopy is headed by Bernhard Keimer.
 Collective quantum phenomena in highly correlated electronic materials are studied by spectroscopic and scattering techniques.
 Topics of particular current interest include the interplay between charge, orbital, and spin degrees of freedom in transition metal oxides, the mechanism of high-temperature superconductivity, and the control of electronic phase behavior in metal-oxide superlattices.
 The department also develops new spectroscopic methods such as high-resolution neutron spectroscopy and spectral ellipsometry.

 Nanoscale Science

-Research efforts in the Department of Nanoscale Science, directed by Klaus Kern, are centered on nanometer-scale science and technology with a focus on the bottom-up paradigm.
+Research efforts in the Department of Nanoscale Science, directed by Klaus Kern, are centered on nanometer-scale science and technology.
 The aim of the interdisciplinary research at the interface between physics, chemistry and biology is to gain control of materials at the atomic and molecular level, enabling the design of systems and devices with properties determined by quantum behavior on one hand and approaching functionalities of living matter on the other hand.

 Nanochemistry

 The Lotsch department employs modern techniques of nanochemistry and combines them with classical methods of solid-state synthesis to develop materials with complex property profiles, including two-dimensional systems and layered heterostructures, porous frameworks, photonic nanostructures, and solid electrolytes for applications in (photo)catalysis, sensing, and solid-state batteries.
-Our research vision is to translate fundamental research into sustainable material solutions to meet today’s global challenges, specifically in energy conversion and storage.